C-Section Q&A: The Facts and What it Takes to Recover

 The cesarean scar is just big enough to get the baby out—about six inches.

-Will I be able to hold my baby or do skin-to-skin immediately post C-section?
+Will I be able to hold my baby immediately after a C-section?

 That is our goal.
 As long as you and your baby are doing well, we like to get mom, partner and baby bonding as soon as possible.